 These subjects include the latest fiscal projections and proposals, health care, federal taxes, Social Security, Medicare, other domestic spending, the defense budget, economic growth and the congressional budget process.

 For further information about Concord or to arrange an interview with one of our budget experts, please contact:

-WASHINGTON -- The Concord Coalition said today that updated long-term projections from the Congressional Budget Office (CBO) show why Washington must pursue comprehensive fiscal reforms even though the federal deficit has fallen rapidly this year.
+WASHINGTON -- The Concord Coalition said today that new long-term projections from the Congressional Budget Office (CBO) underscore the need for Washington to move beyond today’s overly partisan environment to pursue broad fiscal reforms.

 Judd Gregg, Ed Rendell To Discuss Federal Debt, Fiscal Solutions At Forum Next Wednesday In ManchesterJune 13, 2014